Shannarra/velvet/README.md

-# EX-EV
+# Velvet
-A fully functional expression evaluator writtien in Ruby.
+A Ruby-inspired programming language made for fun.
+No llms used.

 ### Examples